 ICTVC: International Conference on Typography & Visual Communication

 A series of conferences held biannually since 2002.
 The motor behind these meetings is Dr. Klimis Mastoridis, Department of Design & Multimedia, University of Nicosia, Cyprus.
-The last (fifth) conference took place in June 2013 in Nicosia, Cyprus.
+The last (sixth) conference took place in June 2016 in Thessaloniki.
 [Google] [More] ⦿

 The Type Club of Toronto

 The Type Club of Toronto is headed by Brian Maloney, who is the Club's Director.
 The aim of the Club is to "promote typography."
 It hold events four to six time per year with with one or two presenters, usually at the Arts&Letters Club at 14 Elm Street in downtown Toronto.
 It was founded by Rod McDonald and Martyn Anstice.
 [Google] [More] ⦿

 Annual type tech conference in Monterrey, Mexico.
 The 20920 COVID edition will take place on-line from 2-6 November.
 Registration is free.
 Keynote speakers in 2020: Ben Kiel, Irene Vlachou, Underware, Noe Blanco, Petr van Blokland.
 [Google] [More] ⦿

 An annual exhibition organized by the design studio Catapult in Antwerp, Belgium.
 The first five focused on (1) Gerard Unger, (2) J.F.
 Porchez, (3) Fred Smeijers, (4) Pierre Di Scullio, and (5) Belgian type designers Jo de Baerdemaker, Joke Gossé and Omar Chafai.
 [Google] [More] ⦿